THE ULTIMATE GUIDE TO MIGRATING TO SHOPIFY

 You’ll be presented with different options on this step, so make sure to choose what’s best for you!

-- Save time and minimize work by using a store migration app.
-Shopify offers free migration apps such as Bulk Discounts and Product Reviews.
+- Save time and minimise work by using a store migration app.
+Shopify offers free migration apps.
+Excelify is one app we highly recommend here at Digital Bond.
 You can download other third-party apps in the Shopify App Store.

 - If apps are not an option in your situation, transfer your data manually with CSV files.